psychemedia/storytelling-notes/hunting_of_the_snark.md

 Had only one notion for crossing the ocean,
 ⁠And that was to tingle his bell.

-He also seemed to be rather canfused by the notions of port and starboard, which is to say left and right, and often got the front and the back [technical terms] of the boat confused too.*
+*He also seemed to be rather canfused by the notions of port and starboard, which is to say left and right, and often got the front and the back [technical terms] of the boat confused too.*

-*But by some means, and how?, I just donl't know they'd managed to complete their journey.*
+*But by some means — quite how, I don't really know! —  they'd managed to complete their journey.*

-... the danger was past— [and they'd] landed at last,
+[Anyway:] the danger was past— [and they'd] landed at last,
 ⁠With their boxes, portmanteaus, and bags:
 [But] at first sight the crew were not pleased with the view,
 ⁠Which consisted of chasms and crags.

-*At this point, the Bellman sensed their concern, and so he followed the management training he'd picked up in a self-guiided course and tried a few jokes.*
+*At this point, the Bellman sensed their concern, and so he followed the management training he'd picked up in a self-guiided course he taken just before starting the voyage and tried a few jokes.*

 *Which didn't go down well.*

-*So he thought back to the "All you need to know about being a great leader" book, cracked open the rum, shared it between them, and started a motivational pep talk.*
+*So he thought back to the "All you need to know about being a great leader" book, cracked open the rum, shared it between the crew, and started a motivational pep talk.*

 "Friends, Romans, and countrymen, lend me your ears!"
 ⁠(They were all of them fond of quotations: